Year-End State and Local Tax Planning

 • Review product and service mix

-• Analyze sales sourcing on a state basis for determining income tax nexus
+• Analyze sales sourcing of all revenue streams on a state basis for determining income tax nexus

 • Develop nexus and taxability matrix